This is a note to self, and hopefully others, about how to easily and quickly trim videos without recompressing the file.

-You can split and trim files in most graphical video editing software, but these will typically also recompress the file on export.
-This reduces the quality of the video, and it also takes a long time.
+You can split and trim files in most graphical video editing software, but these will typically recompress the export file, reducing the video quality.
+It also takes a long time.
 A much better solution is to perform “lossless” trimming.
-Fortunately, there is a way to do this with the wonderful command-line utility FFmpeg.
-It is available for most platforms and has a ton of different options.
-So to remember how it is done, here is a simple one-liner:
+Fortunately, a simple way is to do this with the beautiful command-line utility FFmpeg.
+This is all you need to do:

 ffmpeg -i input.mp4 -ss 01:19:27 -to 02:18:51 -c:v copy -c:a copy output.mp4